Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2001 Ford Escape Transmission

 The 2001 Ford Escape generally shows fewer Ford Escape Problems transmission than some successors.
-Most owners report minor issues such as shifting too hard or a slight delay in shifting, especially in older or high-mileage vehicles.
+Most owners report minor issues such as shifting too hard or a slight delay in moving, especially in older or high-mileage vehicles.

 Most of these problems are caused by routine wear and tear, requiring special maintenance procedures such as fluid changes or transmission flushing.
 More severe cases may involve replacing the solenoid or valve body, costing between $200 and $600.
 The 2001 model year has proven relatively reliable, mainly if serviced regularly.